openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 	...
 ```

-- review the existing tests and steps, and make sure to utilize existing steps and scenarios when appropriate
+- for our updates, we're leveraging existing steps and just adding VC_DI support
 - note that the test scenarios can be configured via parameters or tags - for example `"<credential_type>"` vs `@CredFormat_Anoncreds` are both used (in different tests) to specify AnonCreds credential format:

 ```